How we pick our products

 |Whey protein||Vegan protein|

-|Origin||Animal (cow milk)||Vegetables (legumes, seeds, cereals)|
+|Origin||Animal (cow’s milk)||Vegetable (pulses, seeds, cereals)|

-|Texture||Foamy, creamy (when dilute in water)||It can get lumpy or develop a sandy texture in water.
-Soy protein has a nicer texture|
+|Texture||Foamy, creamy (when diluted in water)||It tends to form lumps or take on a sandy texture in water.
+Soy protein has a very pleasant texture.|

 What are the differences between vegan protein bars and vegan protein powder?

-|Type of consumption||Ready to consume||Must be mixed with either a liquid, or another solid before consumin|
+|Form of consumption||Ready to consume||Must be mixed with another liquid or solid preparation before consumption.|

 How should vegan protein powder be consumed?

 What is the best time of day to eat vegan protein?

 Can a vegan protein shake replace a main meal?